 We are already seeing the beginnings here.
 The trend of violent flash mobs appear to be primarily racially motivated - perhaps a result of the decades of race-baiting here in the United States, where now white people are accused of racism simply for disagreeing with the policies of an African-American president.

 The modern welfare state is collapsing under its own weight, but Western governments face the impossible task of scaling back entitlement systems that large segments of their populations feel entitled to.
 Just look at the chaos that broke out in Wisconsin when the government scaled back the chokehold that the public employee unions had on the government - it didn't matter that scaling back the union rules kept many teachers from being laid off, all that mattered was that they weren't getting "their fair share."
-And in Wisconsin, the measures that were painted as cruel and horrible have led to economic recovery in that state.
+And in Wisconsin, the measures that were painted as cruel and horrible have led to economic recovery

 The US Postal Service, which loses billions of dollars every year, is looking to get out of some of its union healthcare and pension obligations, because it could find more affordable options outside of the union regulations.
 How long will it be before we see widespread strikes and protests from postal workers?